civican/legisinfo/42-1/bills/C-92/bill_text.md

 The purpose of this Act is to

-affirm the rights and jurisdiction of Indigenous peoples in relation to child and family services;
+affirm the inherent right of self-government, which includes jurisdiction in relation to child and family services;

 set out principles applicable, on a national level, to the provision of child and family services in relation to Indigenous children; and